 The Woodlands area was definitely our favourite as it was just so magical!

-We didn't really have any plans to see specific acts.
-We just wandered around the place stumbling upon cool acts such as NcGray at the Pagoda Stage, drum performances at the Woodlands Stage, open mic sessions at Arbutus Yans, sean nos workshops and intriguing talks at Wonderlust.
+I didn't really have any plans to see specific acts.
+So, I just wandered around the place stumbling upon cool acts such as NcGray at the Pagoda Stage, drum performances at the Woodlands Stage, open mic sessions at Arbutus Yans, sean nos workshops and intriguing talks at Wonderlust.

 There was even a section where Trinity's Science Gallery ''Soundcheck" exhibition was on!
 Several of the trees had sensors placed on them which allowed people to create music by hitting the trees with sticks.

 The weather held up pretty well over the weekend with the odd shower which was easy enough to hide from in the tent.
-There were some really hot sunny days where we had to smother on the sun cream, so I would say we definitely got a pretty decent weekend!
+There were some really hot sunny days where I had to smother on the sun cream, so I would say I definitely got a pretty decent weekend!

 What made the festival all the more fun was that I got to meet up with some buddies!
 Firstly, Denise (in the photo) performed some spoken word on the Saturday which was absolutely mind-blowing.
 Secondly, I got to meet Stuey by chance as he was working as one of the videographers for The Irish Times in the Wanderlust Stage.
 Thirdly, I got to chill out with Cillian on the grass while we enjoyed pizza, beer, wine, and the acts on the main stage.